minvws/nl-covid19-coronacheck-app-coordination/docs/providing-test-results.md

 It is the responsibility of the party fetching the data to ensure that it is connected to the right system (by means of certificate pinning and PKI-O certificate checks).

-And in B2B settings, the client may be required to provide a PKI-O client certificate to authenticate.
+And in B2B settings (such as the print terminals), the client may be required to provide a PKI-O client certificate to authenticate (and the provider must check validity of this certificate).

 # Security and privacy guidelines